Tandem clustering with invariant coordinate selection: Acknowledgements

 \section{Acknowledgements}

-This work was partly supported by a grant of the \emph{Dutch Research Council} (NWO, research program Vidi, project number VI.Vidi.195.141), by the Austrian Science Fund P31881-N32, by the HiTEc COST Action (CA21163), and by the French \emph{Agence Nationale de la Recherche} under grant ANR-17-EURE-0010 (Investissements d'Avenir program).
+We thank Raphaël Pinault for his preliminary work on the data as an intern.
+This work was partly supported by a grant of the \emph{Dutch Research Council} (NWO, research program Vidi, project number VI.Vidi.195.141), by the Austrian Science Fund P31881-N32, by the HiTEc COST Action (CA21163), by the EUR CHESS at TSE, and by the French \emph{Agence Nationale de la Recherche} under grant ANR-17-EURE-0010 (Investissements d'Avenir program).